Underdisc/scope-navigator/readme.md

   {
     c0
   }
-  {
-    //...
 }
-}
 ```

+Here is a video of these motions in action.
+The hotkey bindings being used can be found in the [Extension Settings](#extension-settings) section.

 ## Extension Settings
 Set your preferred hotkeys for the following commands.
-My testing default are next to the setting names.
+The defaults I am testing with are next to the command names.

 * `scope-navigator.descend` - `Ctrl+l`
 * `scope-navigator.ascend` - `Ctrl+h`